openHPI/xikolo-video-player/src/components/player/readme.md

 ### `getShortcutKeys() => Promise<Array<string>>`

-Values of the keyboard keys the player listens to on the 'keydown` event
+Values of the keyboard keys the player listens to on the 'keydown` event.

+Internal functions are only triggered when key is pressed without special key (alt, ctrl, meta, shift).

 #### Returns